George5663/SilverhorseRecruitmentTest/README.md

 Challenges: I'd never personally done any authenticating before, thus the Bearer authentication was slightly challenging<br />

-Known Issues: <br />
+Known Issues:

-      - Authentication does work, however It doesn't state when the passed in token is incorrect, and will always output 'approved' even if the password is incorrect<br />
+      - Authentication does work, however It doesn't state when the passed in token is incorrect, and will always output 'approved' even if the password is incorrect

-      - Authentication issues return 401 not 501<br />
+      - Authentication issues return 401 not 501

-      - Some of the posts CRUD works when it shouldn't (ie. trying to delete a post that doesn't exist)<br />
+      - Some of the posts CRUD works when it shouldn't (ie. trying to delete a post that doesn't exist)